stencila/stencila/typescript/README.md

 This package provides JavaScript classes and TypeScript types for the [Stencila Schema](https://github.com/stencila/stencila/tree/main/schema#readme).

-Its main purpose is to allows functions in the [`@stencila/node`](https://github.com/stencila/stencila/tree/main/node) package to consume and return documents that are strongly typed.
+Its main purpose is to allow functions in the [`@stencila/node`](https://github.com/stencila/stencila/tree/main/node) package to consume and return documents that are strongly typed.
 For example, with this package you could,

 - construct documents programmatically using TypeScript and use `@stencila/node` to write them to multiple formats (e.g. Markdown, JATS XML, PDF)